lionelc/HavenOnDemand_R/README.md

 cl <- setHODVersion(cl, "v1")
 ```

 Note: if you are not a guru in R, please note that it's just the tradition of R for using a style of "cl <- setHODApikey(cl, value)" instead of "cl.setHODApikey(value)".
 The customizable object-oriented pattern (namely S4 object system: http://adv-r.had.co.nz/S4.html ) in R unfortunately can't encapsulate methods inside the class.
-In other APIs of this package, it follows a similar way: the return object would include a client that you can keep the track.
+In other APIs of this package, it follows a similar way: the return object would include a client that you can keep track on.

 ### Sending synchronous requests

-Basically, once you know the API type (e.g. querytextindex, analyzesentiment, extracttext) and the parameters it asks (check HPE official documents: https://dev.havenondemand.com/apis ), you can freely add them and form your R API call with postHODSync() :
+Basically, once you know the API type (e.g. querytextindex, analyzesentiment, extracttext) and the parameters it requires (check HPE official documents: https://dev.havenondemand.com/apis ), you can freely add them and form your R API call with postHODSync() :

 ```
 result <- postHODSync(cl, "querytextindex", text="California",  indexes="wiki_eng", print="all")